 Although seismic surveys will not affect the Special Areas themselves, they may have an effect on the species that are found within these areas, thereby affecting the biodiversity and integrity of these areas.
 Seismic surveys have a greater impact on some species than others (particularly marine mammals) and the effects can vary according to oceanographic conditions (DFO 2007a cited in DFO 2011a).
-For example, depth is an important consideration where sound attenuates faster at shallower depths.
+For example, depth is an important consideration where sound attenuates more rapidly with range in shallower water depths.